 Sister Mary Ellen Elkins

-Mary Ellen Elkins’ life began and ended tragically, but for many years she was a gifted, valued, contributing member of the Enfield Shaker community.
+Mary Ellen Elkins’ life began and ended tragically, but for many years she was a gifted and valued contributing member of the Enfield Shaker community.

-She contributed an article to the October 1882 issue of the Shaker Manifesto (pp. 222-223) on the subject of obedience entitled, “The Story of Gideon” that she had written for and read before the Bible class.
+She contributed an article to the October 1882 issue of the Shaker Manifesto on the subject of obedience entitled, “The Story of Gideon” (pp. 222-223) which she had written for and read before the Bible class.

 That same year Sister Fannie Fallon became Mary Ellen’s teaching assistant.
-Her mentoring insured that Fannie would be well prepared to become head teacher when Mary Ellen could no longer fulfill that role.
+Her mentoring ensured that Fannie would be well prepared to become headteacher when Mary Ellen could no longer fulfill that role.

-Mary Ellen Elkins died on March 25, 1901 in Haverhill, New Hampshire and her body was at last returned to her Shaker family for burial in the Church Family cemetery in Enfield, New Hampshire.
+Mary Ellen Elkins died on March 25, 1901, in Haverhill, New Hampshire, Her body was at last returned to her Shaker family for burial in the Church Family cemetery in Enfield, New Hampshire.

 Original author: Mary Ann Haagen